Laufey (singer): Critical reception

 Many critics, such as Maura Judkis, an editor at the Washington Post, and editor Murray Stassen from Music Business Worldwide noted that Laufey is "bringing back" jazz to Gen Z, as the genre has largely declined commercially and has received less recognition than other genres compared to its heyday.
 In a 2023 article, music journalist Michael Dwyer of The Sydney Morning Herald called Laufey a "TikTok jazz ambassador".
-Organizations such as Billboard and National Public Radio opined that Laufey created a blueprint for the success of jazz in the music industry today, helping push the genre back into the mainstream.
+Organisations such as Billboard and National Public Radio opined that Laufey created a blueprint for the success of jazz in the music industry today, helping push the genre back into the mainstream.

 Her second album, Bewitched, received critical praise for its composition and her take on jazz.
 The album received a score of 83 out of 100 on review aggregator Metacritic based on six critics' reviews.
 For Grammys.com, Morgan Enos wrote that Bewitcheds success shows Laufey has left "jazz neophytes spellbound".

-She was named one of Time’s Women of the Year for 2025.
+She was named one of Time's Women of the Year for 2025.
 She also made it to the Madame Tussauds Hot 100 list for 2025.
+In January 2026, she was awarded the Knight's Cross of the Order of the Falcon by the President of Iceland for her contribution to music.